roseinapuddle/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
 Why?

+Both have "Come As You Are" because the method "add" was called and changed a class variable, which changes the tracks varaiable for every instance of the class.
+I think.

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>